Frequently asked questions

 I have got my degree but I still need to take an English Language test (IELTS or TOEFL).
 Can I send in my application before I take the test?

 Yes.
 Do not delay sending in your application, since the evaluation process can begin while we are waiting for your English Language test result.
-However, you will need to send the ORIGINAL, not a copy, of your test certificate to the Admissions Office before a final decision on your application can be made and notified to you.
+Please note, you will need to send the original, not a copy, of your test certificate to Engineering Admissions before a final decision on your application can be made and sent to you.

 MRes + PhD Programmes (1+3 Degrees)

 Any of our MRes programmes (MRes Bioengineering or MRes Medical Device Design) can form the first year of effectively a 4 year PhD (1 year MRes + 3 year Phd), but you have to apply for each programme separately.
 The application is done through Imperial’s central service.
 Admissions on the MRes does not necessarily mean admissions to the PhD programme.

 For the MRes Medical Device Design and Entrepreneurship, you should identify a potential supervisor beforehand by having a look at the research areas of the staff in Bioengineering and then approaching them to discuss potential projects.
 Alternatively, mentioning potential supervisors in the statement of purpose when applying helps the programme director find and match suitable projects, considering the applicant's background, interest and qualification.

 All of this, of course, requires that Imperial's entry criteria are met.